 The soup is labeled “gluten-free,” but the USDA says this is a “false negative” claim given that the product contains gluten.

-FSIS says it discovered the issue during laboratory testing, where it found gluten in the chicken tortilla soup despite the package being labeled as gluten-free.
+The USDA says it discovered the issue during laboratory testing of a particular batch of soup, where it found gluten despite the package being labeled as gluten-free.

 Warning Vs. Recall